emberjs/website/source/guides/testing/testing-xhr.md

 ####Synchronous Example using promises

-If you're using a promise, but it resolves immediately then you can simply follow the pattern above of wrapping the `resolve` and observer/chained promises in a run call.
+If you're using a promise, but it resolves immediately hen you can simply follow the pattern above of wrapping the `resolve` and observer/chained promises in a run call without harm.
 In this example we wrap the resolve and the observer (due to the promise resolving immediately) in a run call.

 <script src="http://static.jsbin.com/js/embed.js"></script>
 <a class="jsbin-embed" href="http://jsbin.com/qoyinucu/45/embed?js,output">Simple promise example</a>